Whether your stalker is a stranger or someone you know, being a victim of stalking can be a terrifying experience.

 Make sure to note the date and time that you told the person to stop contacting you.

-Once you’ve recorded the evidence, you should contact the police to file a police report which documents the incident.
+Once you’ve recorded the evidence, you should contact the police to file a police report that documents the incident.

 Insist that the officer takes down the details of the contact when they log your complaint.